 Congestion control, network measurement, and traffic management

 All networks are subject to congestion; we want to operate ours at high utilization levels (to reduce costs) while meeting strict performance objectives.
-We’re inventing new congestion avoidance protocols, and scaling up our global-scale, near-real-time, automated traffic engineering system.
-We’re building new techniques to measure our networks, accurately and at scale, to drive our evaluation of congestion-control techniques, and as real-time input to automated traffic management.
+We’re inventing new congestion avoidance protocols, and improving our global-scale, near-real-time, automated traffic engineering system.
+We’re building better ways to measure our networks, accurately and at scale, to drive our evaluation of congestion-control techniques, and as real-time input to automated traffic management.

 Data-center network design

 We continue to innovate in designs for scalable, fast, cheap, reliable, and evolvable data-center networks.
 When necessary, we design our own hardware, and innovate in network topology and routing protocols.
-We’re exploring automatic techniques to optimize network designs.
+We use automatic techniques to optimize network designs.

-We’re working towards increasingly automated network management systems, enabling us to rapidly repair and modify our networks with little or no downtime.
-We’re using techniques such as formal modeling of network topologies and highly-available distributed systems, while working closely with Google’s network operators to implement automated workflows.
+We’re building automated network management systems, enabling us to rapidly repair and improve our networks with little or no downtime.
+We’re using techniques such as formal modeling of network topologies and highly-available distributed systems, while working closely with Google’s network engineers and operators to implement automated workflows.

 Programmable packet processing

-To match the continuing increases in storage and networking hardware speed, we are developing new communication APIs and mechanisms for low-latency and CPU-efficient communication.
-We want our network switches and endpoints to implement novel packet-processing functions without compromising on cost or performance -- functions such as load balancing, virtualization, access control, reliable transport, and packet-level event monitoring.
-We’re exploring a variety of hardware and software techniques for fast, flexible, safe packet processing, including onload, offload, RDMA, P4, and more.
+We’re developing new mechanisms for low-latency, CPU-efficient communication.
+We want our network switches and endpoints to implement novel packet-processing functions without compromising on cost or performance.
+We’re exploring hardware and software techniques for fast, flexible, safe packet processing, including onload, offload, RDMA, P4, and more.

-We use software-defined networking extensively in both data-center networks and WANs.
-We collaborated on and popularized early work on OpenFlow, and continue to raise the level of abstraction for silicon-agnostic switching.
-We are developing SDN controller platforms that can handle Google’s needs for scale and reliability, and a set of SDN applications for routing, traffic management, and other functions.
+We employ SDN extensively.
+We were early users of, and contributors to, OpenFlow, and continue, with P4, to raise the level of abstraction for silicon-agnostic switching.
+We are developing SDN controller platforms that can handle Google’s needs for scale and reliability, and SDN applications for routing, traffic management, and other functions.

 High velocity development and testing

-To introduce our network innovations into production as rapidly as possible, without compromising availability, we test our designs and implementations early, often, and extensively.
-We are developing advanced software validation techniques, we embrace automation in all aspects of testing and qualification, and we build powerful infrastructure for testing, debugging, and root-causing, in both physical and emulated testbeds.
+To introduce network innovations into production as rapidly as possible, without compromising availability, we test our designs and implementations early, often, and extensively.
+We’re developing advanced software validation techniques, we embrace automation in all aspects of testing and qualification, and we build powerful infrastructure for testing, debugging, and root-causing, in both physical and emulated testbeds.